 With all of the choices of roofing materials that have become available over the past 20-30 years as technology has progressed in the roofing industry, green roofs are among the most energy efficient choices.
 Green roofs have become more and more popular in the commercial sector because of their natural ability to save energy, but what about for homeowners?
-This article will go over green roof advantages and disadvantages with you so that if you are thinking about investing in a greef roof, you can know all of the facts first!
+This article will go over green roof advantages and disadvantages with you, so if you’ve been thinking of investing in one, you can make an educated decision on what’s best for your project.

 Keep reading to learn everything you need to know about green roofs and get recommendations on other energy efficient roofing materials!

 Green Roof Types – Intensive vs. Extensive Green Roofs

 There are two main types of green roofs that you could choose from as a homeowner.
 Intensive green roofs, and extensive green roof types.The main difference between intensive vs. extensive green roofs is the amount of maintenance involved, and the depth of the soil.
 Intensive green roofs are limited to what types of greenery you can grow in them.
 They generally have shallow soils and/or other growing mediums that are more suitable for growing low-growing plants and grasses.

 Extensive roofs are also less costly than intensive roofs, with extensive running you about $10 per square foot, and intensive running more like $25.00.
 There is also one other common type of green roof called a semi-intensive green roof, which is a mix of extensive and intensive green roofs put together to accommodate a wider variety of plant species.